nasa/cumulus/docs/upgrade-notes/update-cumulus_id-type-indexes-CUMULUS-3449.md

 4. Run SQL Commands
     The database login credentials can be retrieved from the prefix_db_login secret.
+    When the SQL commands are running, perform step 5 to monitor the commands.

     ```sh
     tmux new-session -s CumulusUpgrade -n Fix-DataTypes